 Here's one way to clarify the muddled concepts: if electric current is

-like wind, then electrical energy is like some sound waves, and electrons
+like wind, then electrical energy is like some sound waves, and the

-are like the molecules of the air.
-For example, sound can travel through
+electrons are like the molecules of the air.
+For example, sound can

-a pipe if the pipe is full of air molecules, and electrical energy can
+travel through a pipe if the pipe is full of air molecules, and electrical

-flow along a wire because the wire is full of movable charges.
-Sound moves
+energy can flow along a wire because the wire is full of movable charges.

-much faster than wind, correct?
-And electrical energy moves much faster
+Sound moves much faster than wind, correct?
+And electrical energy moves

-than electric current for much the same reason.
-Air in a pipe can flow
+much faster than electric current for much the same reason.
+Air in a pipe

-fast or slow, while sound waves always move at the same very high speed.
+can flow fast or slow, while sound waves always move at the same very high

-Charges in a wire can flow fast or slow, while electrical energy always
+speed.
+Charges in a wire can flow fast or slow, while electrical energy

-flows along the wire at a single incredibly high speed.
-Whenever sound is
+always flows along the wire at a single incredibly high speed.
+Whenever

-flowing through a pipe, the air molecules in that pipe are vibrating back
+sound is flowing through a pipe, the air molecules in that pipe are

 Suppose that we were all taught that sound and wind are the same thing?

-This would prevent us from understanding wind or sound.
-Where electricity
+This would prevent us from understanding both wind and sound.
+We'd be

-is concerned, K-6 textbooks teach us that "sound" and "wind" are the same.
+textbooks teach us that "sound" and "wind" are the same.
+They wrongly

-They say that electric currents are a flow of energy, as if wind were
+teach that electric currents are a flow of energy, as if wind were really

-really sound.
-It completely prevents us from understanding both electric
+sound.
+It completely prevents us from understanding both electric current

 Be careful, since my description of the above pipes are just an analogy,